Calculate your auto insurance in a few easy steps.

 When an insurance company is evaluating your driving record, they will essentially rank your previous violations by severity.
 Points are typically assigned to each incident, with more serious ones (such as DUIs and reckless driving) accumulating more points than minor speeding tickets.

 Auto insurers also factor demographics into their pricing policy.
 They will consider your age, marital status, credit score, gender, and personal assets before providing a quote.

 Demographic information is often used to model a driver risk profile.
-For example, younger, single drivers are typically viewed as being of higher risk than older, married motorists.
+For example, younger drivers are typically viewed as being of higher risk than older, married motorists.
 Similarly, drivers with a low credit score and a history of violations may end up paying higher premiums than those with excellent credit and multiple personal assets.

 Location is another important factor that influences premium costs.
 Location is so critical that most car insurance calculators will start off by asking you where you live.

 But why does location matter?
 Primarily because individual states are responsible for regulating coverage.
 Your state of residence will set minimum coverage options, including the benefits that you may be entitled to if you file a claim.
 This is why premiums vary significantly by state, with Michigan having some of the highest premium costs (being a no-fault insurance state).

 - Your vehicle

 Auto insurers are also typically responsible for repairing or replacing damaged vehicles after an accident (depending on your policy).
 Therefore, more expensive vehicles will cost more to fix/replace, which in turn results in higher premiums.

 How a calculator can help you save on costs